 When visiting the city, in addition to music, you’ll also find lots of great food ranging from Southern comfort food to cutting-edge cuisine.
-Due to the city’s location, most places to eat in Nashville serve their food with sides of warm hospitality and glasses of sweet iced tea.
-Check out our picks for where to eat in Nashville.
+Due to the city’s location in the American south, most restaurants in Nashville serve their food with sides of warm hospitality and glasses of sweet iced tea.

 Prince’s Hot Chicken Shack

 There’s no better place to try this dish than Prince’s Hot Chicken Shack.
 If you can’t make it to Prince’s, the creator of Nashville’s most famous food, local joints like Pepperfire Hot Chicken and Hattie B’s Hot Chicken are worthy alternatives.

 Unlike sweet biscuits in England — which we call cookies in America — biscuits in the Southern U.S. are savory quick breads, similar to scones and prepared with a prodigious amount of butter.
-Biscuit Love takes these humble calorie bombs to new levels with a modern menu featuring proteins like hot chicken, sausage, and burger patties to go with the buttery biscuits.
+Of all the things to eat in Nashville, biscuits very well may be our favorite.

 The original Biscuit Love is located at 316 11th Avenue S, Nashville, TN 37203, USA.